Stay up to date

 16.1 Should a user fail to comply with his/her obligations hereunder, the Provider will charge him/her the following fines:

-16.1.2 The cost to repair any bicycle damage attributable to the user: the lump sum amount will be based on the extent of damage incurred.
+16.1.2 The cost to repair any bicycle damage attributable to the user: the lump sum amount will be based on the extent of damage incurred up to a maximum of $1,000 for a regular bike and $2,000 for an electric bike.

-16.2 The total amount of the fine (see Article 16.1) is due upon the Provider’s initial request, once it has been determined that the user is in breach of his/her obligations hereunder.
+16.2 The total amount of the fine (see Article 16.1) is due upon the Provider’s initial request and will be charged to the credit card associated with the user's account at the discretion of the Provider, once it has been determined that the user is in breach of his/her obligations hereunder

 17.1 The user agrees to report any change in relationship with the issuer of associated credit card during the Membership validity period, as such changes may affect debit authorizations granted by said issuer.
 Notwithstanding the foregoing, the user hereby authorizes the Provider to contact his/her credit card issuer in order to update any information needed to charge said credit card.